Louisville and Indiana Railroad

 The 106-mile (171 km) line was purchased from Conrail in March 1994.
 Previously, it was owned by Penn Central, and before that, the Pennsylvania Railroad.
 It serves the cities of Franklin, Sellersburg, Seymour and Columbus, Indiana, and also serves the former Clark Maritime Center, now Port of Indiana, Jeffersonville.
 In Louisville, the LIRC interchanges with the Paducah and Louisville Railway and CSX Transportation.
-In Indianapolis, the LIRC interchanges and the Indiana Rail Road at the Senate Avenue Terminal.
+In Indianapolis, the LIRC interchanges with the Indiana Rail Road at the Senate Avenue Terminal.

 The Louisville and Indiana Railroad acquired the remaining assets of Southern Indiana Railway in May 2022.
 The SIR had ceased operations in 2020, and the purchase opened up a new connection to CSX along with the opportunity for the LIRC to add additional rail-served customers in the future.